 You’ll approach Winter Falls, the last waterfall on the trail, after 1.5 miles.

-Unfortunately, Winter Falls, was all dried up as well, so we decided to skip it.
-I’ll update this post this coming spring, when we visit again and the water levels are higher.
+Unfortunately, Winter Falls, was all dried up as well, so I decided to skip it.
+I’ll update this post this coming spring, when I visit again and the water levels are higher.
 Subscribe to stay updated!

 What was a hike you did that took your breath away?
+Do you like waterfalls you can walk behind?
 Leave a comment below!